 · War memorial information from Churches and other sources.

-Currently, images have been added to the soldiers listed in “Letter A” and work will continue in order to add the photographs of other soldiers in the coming months.
+Currently, images of the soldiers taken from the original library card index file, have been added up to “Letter T”; work continues in order to complete the task prior to Easter 2018.
 Amendments and revision work will continue to be undertaken.
 Additional information and suggestions regarding inclusions and unintentional omissions would be most welcome.

 Criteria for inclusion

 Men or women have been included on the Roll of Honour if they were born, lived or worked in Blackburn including those who enlisted overseas in countries such as Australia, Canada and New Zealand.